-HD 415 Emergent Curriculum HD 340 Leadership in Education
+HD 415 Emergent Curriculum

+HD 340 Leadership in Education

 Field Work Component All students should be able to observe and comprehend developmentally appropriate practice with children.
 Professional work with both children and adults requires understanding of child development, in theory and in action, as the beginning of life-span human development.
+Also, students doing a practicum at the Childern's School must receive clearance from the School prior to registration.

-- 1. For students working or planning to work with children, HD 400 and one of the following field work options are required.
+- For students working or planning to work with children, HD 400, HD 410, or HD 415 and one of the following field work options are required.
 (Note: Teacher Education students should see advisor for particular program requirements.) - a.
 Two practica in Pacific Oaks Children's programs or in an approved off-site location.
 Students choosing on- or off-site practica enroll in the appropriate developmental practicum seminar.
-Students, with the approval of their advisor, may choose two onsite practica, two off-site practica or one of each.
+Students, with the approval of their advisor, may choose two on-site practica, two off-site practica or one of each.